Video Saxon Biedermeier secretary

 Worth knowing:

-As the secretary corresponded to the Biedermeier ideal of living both in terms of its functionality and its representative appearance, this type of furniture became increasingly important in the early 19th century in both courtly and bourgeois surroundings.
+As the secretary corresponded to the Biedermeier ideal of living both in terms of its functionality and its representative appearance, this type of furniture became increasingly important in the early 19th century in both courtly and bourgeois environments.
 Especially in cities characterised by the bourgeoisie, such as Leipzig and Chemnitz, the former courtly style was quickly adopted.
 This allowed a high-quality Biedermeier furniture culture to establish itself outside of the royal residences.
 At the beginning of the century, Saxon furniture played a pioneering role in the German-speaking world and played a decisive role in shaping the development of the Biedermeier style.
-Towards the middle of the century, cabinetmakers then orientated themselves primarily towards North German design models.
+Towards the middle of the century, Saxon cabinetmakers orientated themselves primarily towards North German design models.

 Condition: